fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 This approach is pretty good, the drawback being that the query is always rerun with any updates.

 It is possible to optimize the solution by updating the cache manually.
-This is done by defining an appropriate [update](https://www.apollographql.com/docs/react/data/mutations/#the-update-function) callback for the mutation instead of using the _refetchQueries_ attribute.
+This is done by defining an appropriate [update](https://www.apollographql.com/docs/react/data/mutations/#the-update-function) callback for the mutation instead of using the <code>refetchQueries</code> attribute.
 Apollo executes this callback after the mutation completes:

 ```js
 const PersonForm = ({ setError }) => {